Rocket-CDS/RocketDirectoryAPI/Documentation/SearchFiltering.md

 - Save the Admin Settings.
 - Select a rocket directory module for the search.

+## DNN Search tips
 The DNN search uses the Scheduler to populated the DNN search database, each time an article/content is edited the scheduler is told to rebuild the index for that article/content.

-**NOTE:** If you are importing data or altering the DB without using the Admin UI you will need to run the "Directory Admin Panel>Admin>Validate and Rebuild Search Index" button.
+If you are importing data or altering the DB without using the Admin UI you will need to run the **"Directory Admin Panel>Admin>Validate and Rebuild Search Index"** button.

+It can be difficult getting the DNN search to work on the category for the first time.
+For some unknown reason it does not index instantly, the time for index is slow and if there is a problem it stops.

+- Try Restarting the AppPool
+- Re-run the **"Directory Admin Panel>Admin>Validate and Rebuild Search Index"**
+- Wait a period of time before testing.

+**Remember:** The DNN search is controlled by DNN, there are options in Site Settings>Search.
+The "Enable Part Word" option can be helpful, but it does slow the indexing.

 ## Search Rules